 (Ensar Oud points out that the production of "synthetic Oud", a mix of various chemicals some of which are toxic, has grown considerably in the perfume industry.
 Even some Oud purveyors are selling synthetic Oud as the real thing.)

-Lower grade Oud -- if the wood is soaked for weeks before distilling -- can have a one-dimensional barnyard or stanky or animalistic smell; or in the case of many plantation Ouds harvested from too-young trees and not aged, have a sweet and floral and fruity scent that is also one dimensional and a little cloying.
+Lower grade Oud -- if the wood is soaked for weeks before distilling, often in unclean water -- can have a one-dimensional barnyard or fecal or animalistic smell; or in the case of many plantation Ouds harvested from too-young trees and not aged, have an overly sweet and floral and fruity scent that is also one dimensional and a little cloying.

 Oud is used in many high-end perfumes because of its complexity and versatility.
 In perfumery, scents are described as top-notes, middle-notes, and base-notes.
 Top notes are what you smell first, and represent the most volatile components of any oil.
 Middle notes form the central body of the fragrance, while base notes "fix" the fragrance (make it last longer) and are sometimes called the "dry down" scent, because they are the final scents that remain.